psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 *  **There is no single "correct" solution.** At least not in most interviews.
 My favourite questions to ask are those that I can state very quickly, are easy to understand, admit both naive and more efficient solutions, and can easily be made more complex.
 I think most interviewers ask these types of questions.
 This means there is no answer we're expecting you to reach, the further you can go, the better!
 *  **Don't ask if your solution is correct.** It's better to try to work through your solution with test examples and convince yourself (and the interviewer) of its correctness.
 *  **Disagreements are ok.** It's ok to disagree with the interviewer, but do so in a polite way.
 It really helps to use concrete artifacts (such as code and test examples) to ground your arguments; verbal-only discussions can often lead to misunderstandings which can eat up from the limited time you have.
 Try to understand the interviewer's points (even if they seem wrong), and calmly try to ensure that the interviewer understands your points.
-*  **Think of each interview as a fresh start.** If you felt one of your interviews went really poorly, try to put this behind you and tackle the next interview afresh.
+*  **Think of each interview as a fresh start.** If you felt one of your interviews went really poorly, try to put this behind you (or postpone thinking about it until the end of the day) and tackle the next interview afresh.
 I know this is much easier said than done, but try to remember the next interviewer will not know how you performed in the previous interview.
 As described below, you may still be able to pass the interview even if one of your interviews went badly!
 *  **If given time for it, ask questions.** I try to leave some time at the end for candidates to ask general questions about working at Google, my role/experience, etc. It's not required, but it does show you're keen and interested if you have some questions.
 If you've run out of questions to ask a good fallback is to ask the interviewer to tell you about their role and their experience at Google. _Don't_ ask "How did I do in the interview?" or "What was the right solution?", because we won't be able to answer that and it may make things awkward.